A four-dimensional mapping class group relation: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Akihiro Kanemitsu, Kaoru Ono and Toru Yoshiyasu for helpful discussions.
-He was supported by Japan Society for the Promotion of Science KAKENHI Grant Number 20K22306.
+He was supported by Japan Society for the Promotion of Science KAKENHI Grant Numbers 20K22306, 22K13913 and 24H00182.